-If you are scared of spiders, then do not look any further!
+If you are scared of spiders, then look no further.
 This section is full of large and hairy Tarantulas.
-We offer many species from the common Chile Rose to the beautiful Indian Ornamental.
+We offer a range of species from the Chile Rose to the beautiful Indian Ornamental.

 Borneo Black TarantulaLampropelma sp.
 Borneo Black